 A unique feature of all Peterson Portable Sawmills, is the ease of double cutting timber slabs by a single operator.
 A double cut is the joining of two horizontal cuts together to obtain a wider board or slab using both sides of the blade.

-Unlike cheaper imitations, with the Peterson range there is no need to turn the mill to achieve the double cut, as you can see in the following video clip and pictorial.
+Unlike cheaper imitations, with the Peterson range there is no need to turn the mill to achieve the double cut.

-- Step One: On the log, estimate where you will be able to achieve the desired beam width.
+- Step 1 On the log, estimate where you will be able to achieve the desired beam width.

-- Step Two: The unscrewing of two nuts will remove the sawdust deflector in preparation for double cutting.
+- Step 2 The unscrewing of two nuts will remove the sawdust deflector in preparation for double cutting.

-- Step Three: Remove waste from the left side of the log by performing a horizontal, then vertical cut.
+- Step 3 Remove waste from the left side of the log by performing a horizontal, then vertical cut.

-- Step Four: Push the mill through the first maximum horizontal cut.
+- Step 4 Push the mill through the first maximum horizontal cut.
 Once you are clear of the log, move the unit to the right to achieve your desired board width.

-- Step Five: Perform a vertical cut, establishing the right edge of the board.
+- Step 5 Perform a vertical cut, establishing the right edge of the board.

-- Step Six: Pull the mill in the horizontal position, removing wastage from the right side of the log.
+- Step 6 Pull the mill in the horizontal position, removing wastage from the right side of the log.
 This is achieved using the back (or left side) of the blade.

-- Step Seven: Before completing the double cut, suitably wedge the beam on the left side.
+- Step 7 Before completing the double cut, suitably wedge the beam on the left side.

-- Step Eight: Pull the mill through the final horizontal cut, using the left side of the blade and releasing your double width beam.
+- Step 8 Pull the mill through the final horizontal cut, using the left side of the blade and releasing your double width beam.